osg-htc/dosar/docs/ASP2026/16-AIExercise.md

 code using plain English descriptions of what you want.

 BEFORE YOU START:
-  Replace "replace_me" below with the class token written on the whiteboard.
+  Replace "YOUR_API_KEY" below with your own API key from OpenRouter.

 Usage:
-    python3 asp_assistant.py
+    python asp_assistant.py

 Requirements:
     Python 3 only — no extra packages needed.